Fred Kudjo Kuwornu

-Fred Kudjo Kuwornu (born 6 September 1971), is an Italian-Ghanaian filmmaker, producer, film curator and educator who holds both Italian and American citizenship, based in New York.
+Fred Kudjo Kuwornu (born 6 September 1971), is an Italian-Ghanaian filmmaker, producer, film curator, and educator who holds both Italian and American citizenship, based in New York.

-He is best known as the director of critically acclaimed documentaries such as Blaxploitalian 100 Years of Blackness in Italian Cinema, Inside Buffalo and 18 IUS SOLI.
-His documentaries deal with political and social themes, such as racism, interracial relations, diversity, Afro-Italians and Black diasporic identity in Italy and the African diaspora in the world.
-He is the first Italian of African descent to become director.
+He is best known as the director of critically acclaimed documentaries such as Blaxploitalian 100 Years of Blackness in Italian Cinema, Inside Buffalo, and 18 IUS SOLI.
+His documentaries deal with political and social themes, such as racism, interracial relations, diversity, Afro-Italians and Black diasporic identity in Italy, and the African diaspora in the world.
+He is the first Italian of African descent to become a film director.
 On 31 January 2024, it was announced that Kuwornu was invited at the 60th Venice Biennale in 2024 organized by Adriano Pedrosa.

-In 2025, Fred Kuwornu was awarded the prestigious Dan David Prize, widely regarded as the most important international award in the fields of history and the humanities, receiving a $300,000 grant.
-The official motivation praised Kuwornu for “using the language of cinema to bring to light overlooked stories of the African diaspora, reshaping the European imagination and contributing in innovative ways to global historical narratives.”
-The prize recognized his groundbreaking work in public history.
+In 2025, Fred Kuwornu was awarded the Dan David Prize, recognizing his work in public history.

 Personal life

-Kuwornu was born on 6 September 1971 in Bologna, Italy, to a Ghanaian father and an Italian mother.
-His father Perviss Kuwornu is from a village in Volta Region, Ghana, who arrived Italy in 1965 to study medicine.
-His father specialized in cardiac surgery and general medicine and later graduated from university.
-His mother Alessandra Giacomelli is an Italian Sephardic Jew from Bologna.
-Kuwornu grew up in Bologna, then moved to Ghana, Ferrara and Rome.
+Kuwornu was born on 6 September 1971 in Bologna, Italy, to an Italian mother and a Ghanaian father.
+His mother, Alessandra Giacomelli, is a native of Bologna.
+His father, Perviss Kuwornu, is from a village in Volta Region, Ghana, who arrived in Italy in 1965 to study medicine and was graduated from the University of Bologna.
+His father specialized in cardiac surgery and general medicine.
+Kuwornu grew up in Bologna, then moved to Ghana, Ferrara, and Rome.
+After attending high school in Italy and USA, Kuwornu obtained his degree in political science and mass media from the University of Bologna.